Cardiac Care During the Cold Months

 • Monitoring your weight and blood pressure faithfully

 Be proactive!
-Check out this mechanical blood pressure cuff, to monitor yourself at home. (affiliate link)
+Check out this mechanical blood pressure cuff, to monitor your blood pressure at home. (affiliate link)

 Be proactive and stay educated on the warning signs of cardiac issues: